We all want and need a certain degree of attention.

 Conversely, from this moment onward, we plan to give them the colors in XML format instead.
 Simple, aside from it could reduce the size of the file, it’s just more and more practical.
 If you don’t have any idea about XML, click here.

-Another important note, monochromatic will be replaced by duotone next year.
+Another important note about presentation design tips, monochromatic will be replaced by duotone next year.
 As early as 40,000 years ago, our ancestors were keen on oil, animal fat, burnt charcoal, and chalk to express something.
 With those materials, they produced some sort of old-fashioned color.
 And that the monochromatic traditionally is.
 A color with less contrast, but more intense.

 Before we arrived at this point, there’s always a feeling that says, “Hey, we’re better than X or Y!”
 It’s so easy to make ourselves feel better by putting the others down.
 Alternately, we decide to step back and learn from those mistakes.
 By then, we know that we’ve learnt lessons.